Friedrich42/murrr.space/content/posts/smartid-integration.md

 Relying party server will return a certificate, which you need to parse and verify.

-Here is a code example on how to parse certificate:
+Here is a code example of how to parse a certificate:

 ```python
 from asn1crypto.x509 import Certificate as Asn1CryptoCertificate